RWR Book Club Selection – Hunger: A Memoir of (My) Body by Roxane Gay

 This post contains affiliate links.

-This month’s selection for the RWR Book Club is Hunger: A Memoir of (My) Body by Roxane Gay — a powerful memoir that dives deep into the complexities of body image, trauma, and self-acceptance.
+This month’s selection for the RWR Book Club Hunger: A Memoir of (My) Body by Roxane Gay — a powerful memoir that dives deep into the complexities of body image, trauma, and self-acceptance.

 book club hunger